Kevin2901/my-cyber-portfolio/README.md

 # my-cyber-portfolio

-Welcome to the CyberSecurity Portfolio repository.
-This repo contains a blend of executable assets (Python scripts, SQL schemas, Linux commandline utilities) and the supporting documentation (risk assessments, incidentresponse playbooks, journals) that describe the security concepts behind each project.
+Welcome to the Cybersecurity Portfolio repository.
+This repo contains a blend of executable assets (Python scripts, SQL schemas, Linux commandline utilities) and the supporting documentation (risk assessments, incident response playbooks, journals) that describe the security concepts behind each project.
 Everything is organized so you can either run the code directly or study the methodology in the accompanying docs.

 | # | Project | Description |
 |---|---------|-------------|